NORAD F-16 fighter jet intercepted small plane in restricted airspace near Biden speech in California

 Fighter pilots deployed to intercept a wayward plane will first attempt to communicate with the pilot of the errant aircraft.
 If communication cannot be established, the fighter pilot will then use "non-verbal" tactics like deploying flares or headbutts.

 Mr. Biden's speech on the economy at Irvine Valley College started at 3:08 p.m.
-PT, and the intercept occurred just two minutes later, according to the Air Force.
+PT, and the intercept occurred just two minutes later, according to NORAD.

 Flight records show the Cessna departed from Kingman, Ariz., and landed in Chino, Calif., at 3:24 p.m.
 The fixed-wing, single-engine plane's altitude was about 5,500 feet when it was intercepted.
 FlightAware.com shows that the plane was inside the restricted security zone for about four minutes.